-SOCI 640 (3-3-0) Seminar on the Black Family: An examination of the black family as one of the basic social units in the structure of the black community.
+SOCI 640 - Seminar on the Black Family

+An examination of the black family as one of the basic social units in the structure of the black community.
 The diversity in black families as well as the socio-historical development of family patterns, attitudes, and customs will be examined.
 Special emphasis will be placed on theoretical and methodological issues in the study of the black family.
 The course will also include an examination of the impact of public policies on black family functioning.

-SOCI 660 (3-3-0) Sociology of Occupations and Professions: Analysis of various aspects of occupations and professions in American society, such as division of labor, status and ranking of occupations, occupational choice and career patterns, occupational socialization, and professional organizations.
+SOCI 660 - Sociology of Occupations and Professions

+Analysis of various aspects of occupations and professions in American society, such as division of labor, status and ranking of occupations, occupational choice and career patterns, occupational socialization, and professional organizations.

-SOCI 685 (3-3-0) Seminar on Teaching Sociology: The course is designed to prepare sociology majors for the teaching of sociology at the junior and community college level and as teaching assistants.
+SOCI 685 - Seminar on Teaching Sociology

+The course is designed to prepare sociology majors for the teaching of sociology at the junior and community college level and as teaching assistants.
 The course involves syllabus preparation, selection of instructional materials, testing and evaluation, and demonstration lectures.
 A major objective of the course is the development of a "sociology toolbox" for the future.
 Special attention will be paid to issues on curriculum and course development in sociology.

+SOCI 690 - Practicum

-SOCI 690 (3-3-0) Practicum: Involves the planning, implementation, and evaluation of individual projects in applied sociology.
+Involves the planning, implementation, and evaluation of individual projects in applied sociology.
 Based on student interest, career plans, and available placements, students will be placed in a variety of settings for at least 10 weeks during the semester in which they are enrolled.
 A minimum of 12 contact hours per week will be required for a total of 120 hours.

-Prerequisite: Completion of 24 graduate credit hours, including SOCI 503And SOCI 560And SOCI 590
+Prerequisite: Completion of 24 graduate credit hours, including SOCI 503 And SOCI 560 And SOCI 590

-SOCI 691 (3-0-3) Practicum II: Continuation of the practicum under the direction of the Practicum Committee.
-Prerequisite or Co-requisite: SOCI 690
+SOCI 691 - Practicum II

+Continuation of the practicum under the direction of the Practicum Committee.

+Prerequisite: SOCI 690 Corequisite: SOCI 690

-SOCI 695 (3-0-3) Thesis I: An original investigation in a subject approved by the student's Thesis Committee.
+SOCI 695 - Thesis I

+An original investigation in a subject approved by the student's Thesis Committee.
 Detailed information on the preparation, form, organization, and defense of the thesis is presented in the Guide for the Preparation and Submission of Theses.
 The thesis in the Sociology MA Program involves the planning, implementation and evaluation of individual research projects.
 Based on student interest and or future career plans, students will work on a thesis during the semesters in which they are enrolled.
 Approval of the proposed project by a thesis committee recruited to serve as faculty advisors by the student is required prior to registering for the course.
 Additional information and consent forms are available from the Sociology Department.

-Prerequisite: SOCI 503 And SOCI 560 And SOCI 590
+Prerequisite: SOCI 503 and SOCI 560 and SOCI 590

-SOCI 696 (3-3-0) Thesis II: Continued preparation of the thesis under the direction of the advisor and the Thesis Committee.
+SOCI 696 - Thesis II

+Continued preparation of the thesis under the direction of the advisor and the Thesis Committee.

 Prerequisite: SOCI 695

-SOCI 899 (0-0-0) Thesis Non-Credit: This course is required for students who have completed their course work and the number of thesis hours for credit required in their graduate degree program.
+SOCI 899 - Thesis Non-Credit

+This course is required for students who have completed their course work and the number of thesis hours for credit required in their graduate degree program.
 Students who will continue to use University resources in completing their thesis must enroll in this course.